merchant-prince/laravel-docker/laravel_docker/templates/README.md

 # PHPUNIT
 # To run any tests defined in the /tests directory of the Laravel project
+# The php service needs to be running for the following command to work

 ./run phpunit [COMMAND [ARGS]]